'China did occupy Indian territory, but...: Ladakh MP's sharp comeback to Rahul Gandhi

 'Have Chinese occupied Indian territory in Ladakh'?: Rahul to Rajnath Singh

-The BJP lawmaker went on to cite three occasions over the 12 years, where he calimed Chinese intrusion happened in the years that the Congress was in power at the Centre.
+The BJP lawmaker went on to cite three occasions over the 12 years, where he claimed Chinese intrusion happened in the years that the Congress was in power at the Centre.

 - Aksai Chin (37,244 square km) in 1962 during Congress regime.